Part 5: Morph Stone

 I did what she said and used it for my hair in the shower without a second thought.

 Afterwards, I walked into the kitchen for dinner and sat down in front of Rei.
-She was the only one there reading something and then she took a sip of her drink.
-When she saw me she spit her drink out all over me and was laughing hysterically.
+She was the only one there reading something and she took a sip of her drink.
+When she saw me she spewed her drink all over me, laughing hysterically.

-“What’s with the new look?” she finally managed to ask pointing to my hair.
+“What’s with the new look?” she finally managed, pointing to my hair.

 I remembered what Tammy gave me and ran to look for a mirror.
-My eyes widened with horror at my snow-white hair.
-It was affecting all of my hair, even my eyebrows were white and I don’t remember washing my eyebrows.
+My eyes widened at the sight of my snow-white hair.
+It was affecting all of my hair, even my eyebrows were white and I couldn’t remember washing my eyebrows.
 It made me look ten years older, like I was Cashel’s younger brother or something.

 “Tammy!”
 I yelled angrily.
 Rei took out her memory flasher and I heard her taking many images of me.
 I ignored her as she tried to get every angle.

 A hologram of Tammy appeared in front of me.
-“Yes?” she said like she didn’t notice my hair.
+“Yes?” she asked, nonchalantly.